I strove to be the perfect yoga student until a trauma informed yoga class changed my practice (and my life).

 I used to think yoga was to be done a certain way in order to be right, and I’d shame myself for traveling outside the rules of my yoga teacher.
-I ignored my body’s sensations, mistaking it for the voice of my ego, and told myself to be a good student means to cultivate the ability to listen to my teacher.
+I ignored my body’s sensations, mistaking them for the voice of my ego, and told myself that being a good student meant cultivating the ability to listen to my teacher.

 As I’ve grown — both as a woman and a yoga practitioner — I’ve discovered for myself the healing that unfolds through listening to the needs of my body.
 I am learning that an embodied practice, where the student hones into the teachings that stem from within the body — as opposed to an aesthetically correct one — empowers the yogin to trust herself.
 I now teach this message to my students.